Dirk Gently's Holistic Detective Agency by Douglas Adams

 to criminology is not just so much hot air.
 A wealthy

-high tech tycoon has been murdered in a mysterious late
+high tech tycoon has been murdered in a mysterious

-gumshoe.
-While other investigators would collect
+holistic gumshoe.
+While other investigators would

-evidence, Gently is musing over the space-time
+collect evidence, Gently is musing over the space-time

 continuum.
 And—against all odds!—that’s precisely